 Scaling and Root Planing

 Also known as deep dental cleaning, scaling and root planing are performed to eliminate dental plaque, tartar and calcified substances that can contribute to gum infections.
-It’s the most efficient way to prevent gum disease from advancing to a more severe condition.
+It’s the most efficient periodontal treatment to prevent gum disease from advancing to a more severe condition.

 Dental scaling is the most common non-surgical way to treat minor to moderate gum disease.
 It is very similar to a routine dental cleaning except that scaling involves cleaning the areas above and below your gum lines.
 It can be done through the use of either a hand-held instrument or an ultrasonic instrument.
 Root planing, on the other hand, involves thorough scaling of the root surface to decrease the inflammation of gum tissues.